Mic75/tsatsiki/reading_notes.md

 Cucumber can be "reached" in step definitions through the RbWorld API, see [World API](http://cukes.info/cucumber/api/ruby/latest/Cucumber/RbSupport/RbWorld.html)
 Calling `p self` will list all the modules that are mixed into the world.
 A World is created for each scenario and **destroy at the end of each scenario**.

+--dry-run launch feature and step defintions **without loading env.rb** : usefull to test refactoring